St Mary's Priory and Cathedral: Rediscovery and excavations

 In 1856 the Blue Coat School was rebuilt on the same site, and during the construction the remains of the cathedral's west wall were discovered, including the foot of the south-west tower and its spiral staircase.
 The school building remains on the site, but the school itself moved to a new location in the 1960s.

 An excavation in the 1960s discovered the original doorway to the chapter house.

 In the late 1990s Coventry City Council decided to redevelop part of the cathedral site as a public park as part of its Phoenix Initiative, and invited the Channel 4 programme Time Team to perform an archaeological dig on the site.

 The dig took place in April 1999 and consisted of four main trenches.
-One in the site of the chapter house, one to reach the original floor, four metres below the current ground level, and two to identify the locations of the two crossing piers which would have borne the weight of the tower and roof.
+One was in the site of the chapter house, one was to reach the original floor, four metres below the current ground level, and two were to identify the locations of the two crossing piers which would have borne the weight of the tower and roof.

-The archaeologists digging in the chapter house were unable to locate the doorway that had been photographed during the 1960s excavations, and it was not until the third day of their three-day dig that they decided it must have been taken by the earlier team.
+The archaeologists digging in the chapter house were unable to locate the doorway that had been photographed during the 1960s excavations, and it was not until the third day of their three-day dig that they decided it must have been removed by the earlier team (which should have been recorded at the time).
 This delay meant that it was not until the end of the final day that a stone-lined grave was discovered at the bottom of the trench.
 Several members of the team extended their dig into a fourth day to investigate this find more fully.

 Work on the fourth day revealed remains of a body in the grave just inside the chapter house door.
 Forensic examination carried out by the programme suggested that the person died in late-middle age and was overweight and diabetic.
 They concluded it was likely the man had been a prior.

 Time Team revisited the excavation site for a programme in March 2001 to explore some of the discoveries made since their earlier episode.
 Coventry Archaeology had continued a dig on the priory, while Northampton Archaeology carried out digs on the cathedral.
-One of the featured findings was a layer of clay around the entrance which still carried markings from the wheels of carts believed to have been removing stone after the building was demolished.
+One of the featured findings was a layer of clay around the entrance, which still carried markings from the wheels of carts believed to have been removing stone after the building was demolished.

-Another discovery in December 2000 was the 14th century 'Apocalypse Mural'.
+Another discovery in December 2000 was the 14th-century 'Apocalypse Mural'.
 During removal of debris from an undercroft, a small piece of masonry bearing a painted gold crown was discovered, and this discovery was followed several days later by a larger item.
-A piece of sandstone measuring 43 cm by 50 cm with a painted area covering 20 cm by 30 cm showing four heads, three of which are wearing crowns.
+A piece of sandstone was found measuring 43 cm by 50 cm, with a painted area covering 20 cm by 30 cm showing four heads, three of which were wearing crowns.